anantbharti/Infinity/README.md

   >  if user has registered as teacher then, he/she will be directed to teachers dashboard for creating quiz
   >  else he/she will be directed to students dashboard to attempt quiz.

-* Teachers can create, update and delete quiz anytime.
+* Teachers can create, update and delete tests anytime.

-* Students can attempt quiz anytime and get the score instantly.
+* Students can attempt tests anytime and get the score instantly.

-* Added feature of timer during the quiz.
+* Added feature of timer, warning and storing count on screen minimisation during the test.

-* Quiz will be finished itself at completion of the added time.
+* Test will be finished itself at completion of the added time.

-* User friendly UI
+* Addictive User friendly UI.

-* View record of attempted quizzes and scores with date and times.
+* Students can see record of attempted tests and scores with date and times in deifferent sorted orders.

-* View responses and correct answers of the attempted quiz.
+* Students can see responses and correct answers of each attempted tests.

-* Teachers can see who has attempted their tests.
+* Teachers can see who has attempted their tests in different sorted orders.